cgphilipp/who-the-chess/resources/readme.md

 ```

-# Source code for the dump
+## Source code for the dump

+Only later I found that there may be a simpler approach: https://stackoverflow.com/questions/66918787/get-all-properties-sub-properties-and-label-ids-from-wikidata-item

 ```

-SELECT ?playerLabel ?wdLabel ?ps_Label {
+SELECT ?playerLabel ?wdLabel ?ps_Label ?wdpqLabel ?pq_Label {
   VALUES (?player) {
 (wd:Q45747)
 (wd:Q445661)